NJUVISION/DHVC/README.md

 # Deep Hierarchical Video Compression
-This repository contains our series of works on Deep Hierarchical Video Compression.
+This repository contains our series of works on Deep Hierarchical Compression.
 * DHVC 1.0: The first hierarchical predictive coding method moves away from the hybrid coding framework, achieving best-in-class performance.
 Paper is available at [Deep Hierarchical Video Compression (AAAI 2024)](https://ojs.aaai.org/index.php/AAAI/article/view/28733).
 * DHVC 2.0: The enhanced hierarchical predictive coding method, which integrates variable-rate intra- and inter-coding into a single model, delivering not only superior compression performance to representative methods but also real-time processing with a significantly smaller memory footprint on standard GPUs.
 Paper is available at [High-Efficiency Neural Video Compression